-CMO/CIO collaboration: Customer-centric vision Bookmark has been added
+CMO/CIO collaboration: Customer-centric vision has been saved

 CMO/CIO collaboration: Customer-centric vision